lllDavid/marketplace/README.md

 **Access the Application:**

-Once the containers are up and running, you can access your Flask app in your browser at: http://localhost:5000
+Once the containers are up and running, you can access the Flask app in your browser at: http://localhost:5000

 **Stop the Docker Containers:**